kanbanyte/sepb/ai/README.md

 **Symptoms:**\
 Detection models return correct bounding boxes but the numeric positions used by the cobot is not.
 This can occur when the crop boxes are not sufficiently "tight" or correctly aligned.
-The bounding box - to - position code has different criteria for different types of models and should be adhered to.
+The bounding box-to-position code has different criteria for different types of models and should be adhered to.
 These requirements can be found in the [data_processing](src/data_processing/README.md) module.

 **Solution:**\